If you have any questions that are NOT answered below, please contact Jeff Preast via E-mAIL or at 304-391-5000

 Are there classes on NATIONAL Holidays?

-The First Tee of West Virginia observes the following Federal Holidays: New Year’s Day, Good Friday, Memorial Day, Independence Day, Labor Day , Thanksgiving Day and Christmas Day.
-The WVGA / TFTWV offices will be closed and there will be NO classes offered during holiday closures.
+First Tee West Virginia observes the following Federal Holidays: New Year’s Day, Good Friday, Memorial Day, Independence Day, Labor Day , Thanksgiving Day and Christmas Day.
+The WVGA /FTWV offices will be closed and there will be NO classes offered during holiday closures.
 Coaches will give reminders, however we have noted all re-scheduled classes due to Holidays on the initial website listings.

 Is there class during Inclement Weather?